whatjakecodes/atguilds/README.md

 Guild membership is represented by "claim" records ([guildMemberClaim.atguilds.jakestout.dev](./lexicons/guildMemberClaim.json)) on each member's PDS.

+### Bi-directional validity
-Bi-directional validity: memberships should only be considered "valid" if both are true:
+Memberships should only be considered "valid" if both are true:
 1. A guild record's `members` array contains the decentralized ID (DID) of an ATProto account
 2. That ATProto account contains a guildMemberClaim record with the `guildUri` set to the ATUri of that guild.